5k-mirrors/poe-live-search-manager/README.md

 ## Features

 - 100% ToS compliant
-- Queries new listsings instantly via poe.trade live mode
+- Queries new listsings instantly via live mode
-- Handles any custom search created via poe.trade
+- Handles any custom search
 - Uses Windows notifications which:
   - don't remove focus from the game
   - have a configurable timeout
   - are easily dismissable anytime
-- Places whisper message on clipboard for faster interaction
+- Places whisper message on clipboard for faster interaction (sending message from clipboard can be automated to 1 button press)
-- Consumes far less resources than running poe.trade in browser
+- Consumes far less resources than running browser tabs
 - Queues listings if more than one arrives within the configured notification timeframe (alerts that there are further items)

 ## Side effects

-- PoE needs to run in windowed or windowed fullscreen mode for the notifications to show ingame
+- PoE needs to run in windowed or windowed fullscreen mode for the notifications to show while ingame
-- Your clipboard will be altered with every new notification regardless whether you have any other content on it
+- Your clipboard will be altered with every new notification

-## Installation and usage
+## Installation and configuration

-Download the latest release (poe-sniper.zip) from the [releases page](https://github.com/thisismydesign/poe-sniper/releases).
+Download the latest release (poe-sniper-v*.zip) from the [releases page](https://github.com/thisismydesign/poe-sniper/releases).
-Extract it, inside the poe-sniper folder you will find 3 files:
+Extract it (preferably into it's own folder).
+Inside the folder you will find 3 files:
 - poe-sniper.exe
-- config.ini
-- input/example_input.yaml
+- config.yaml
-- input/example_input.json (deprecated)
+- example_input.yaml

-Modify `config.ini` and `example_input.yaml` according to your needs.
-You can still use `json` format for input but it is no longer the default.

-[`example_input.yaml`](./artifacts/input/example_input.yaml) contains links to the searches you want to be notified about and a custom name for each search.
+[`example_input.yaml`](./artifacts/example_input.yaml) contains links to the searches you want to be notified about and a custom name for each search.
 If you're unsure about the [YAML format]((https://learn.getgrav.org/advanced/yaml)) just follow the example.
-Assuming the linked example you will receive notifications like: `New Tabula on BSC listed. ~b/o 10 chaos`.
+Assuming the linked example you will receive notifications like: `New Tabula on Standard listed. ~b/o 10 chaos`.
+If you prefer, you can remove a trade site entirely.

-[`config.ini`](./artifacts/input/config.ini) contains Poe::Sniper's configuration such as how long the notifications should last, where the input file is located, etc.
+[`config.yaml`](./artifacts/config.yaml) contains Poe::Sniper's configuration such as how long the notifications should last, where the input file is located, etc. Most notably, in order to use [pathofexile.com/trade](https://www.pathofexile.com/trade/search/) you neeed to specify: `session_id` ([instructions on where to find it](https://github.com/Stickymaddness/Procurement/wiki/SessionID)), `user_email` and `user_password` (you received these if participating in the beta).

+Modify `config.yaml` and `example_input.yaml` according to your needs.

+## Usage

 Run poe-sniper.exe

 Certain versions of Windows might warn against running unverified apps.
 If prompted click `More info` and `Run anyway`.

+Additionally you can automate pasting the message via [PoE TradeMacro](https://github.com/PoE-TradeMacro/POE-TradeMacro).
+Add the following as a custom macro: `F2::SendInput {Enter}^v{Enter}` as described [here](https://github.com/PoE-TradeMacro/POE-TradeMacro/wiki/Custom-Macros).
+This maps sending message from the clipboard to the F2 button.

 You're all set.
 Enjoy your interrupt free PoE.

-Additionally [here's a modified version of the Lutbot AutoHotkey Macro](https://github.com/thisismydesign/poe-lutbot-ahk) where the 'Paste' option is added allowing you to hotkey sending messages from the clipboard.
-That's right.
-One click to set up a trade.
-It's awesome, I know!

-## Disclaimer

-This tool was created to improve the trading experience.
-We believe in creating a fair competition by making the best tools available to everyone.
-This is why we're releasing it to the public.

 ## Technical details

 Written in Ruby, packaged as standalone Windows executable with [OCRA](https://github.com/larsch/ocra/).

-*Please be aware that we're sending anonymous data to gather app usage statistics.*
+*Please be aware that the app sends anonymous data to gather app usage statistics.*

 ### Usage from source

-Create `.env` file as described in the [analytics chapter](#analytics).
 See default tasks in [`Rakefile`](Rakefile) for running tests and building the executable.

+#### Prerequisites

+- Install `poe-sniper-pro` gem
+- Create `.env` file as described in the [Environment config](#environment-config) chapter

 #### Start in normal mode